Teaching Reading Strategies and Sam and Friends Phonics Books BUNDLE

 Reading research emphasizes the effectiveness of modeled readings with repetitive practice.
 The Teaching Reading Strategies program provides two options for fluency practice: 1.
 Small group choral readings and 2.
 YouTube videos with modeled readings at three different speeds for each of the 43 articles.
 Students practice reading at their individual challenge levels along with the videos.

-Reading and Spelling Game Cards (Digital Only--Teachers Copy, Print, and Cut.
-Or Purchase Printed Game Card Sets HERE)
+Reading and Spelling Game Cards (Digital Only--Print and Cut)

 Each game card set includes the following: